Blocked ports and internet resources

 Cloud servers

-You cannot unblock a port for public shared IP addresses of a dedicated server.
-You can see if a public IP address is shared in the Control Panel: from the top menu, click Products → Dedicated Servers → Server page → Network tab .
+A port cannot be unblocked for public shared IP addresses of a dedicated server.
+You can check if a public IP address is shared in the control panel: in the top menu, click Products → Dedicated Servers → server page → Network tab.
 IP addresses that are in the /32 subnet are shared.

-You can submit a port unblocking request for public dedicated subnets of a dedicated server.
+You can submit a request for unblocking a port for public dedicated subnets of a dedicated server.

 -